Your privacy is important to us.

 - It describes how we collect, use and process your personal data, and how, in doing so, we comply with our legal obligations to you.
 We understand that your privacy is important to you and we are committed to protecting your privacy

-The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a new regulation which replaces the Data Protection Regulation (Directive 95/46/EC) The Regulation aims to standardise data protection legislation across EU member states, increasing privacy rights for individuals and providing a rigorous framework within which commercial organisations can legally operate.
+The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) has replaced the Data Protection Regulation (Directive 95/46/EC).
+The Regulation aims to standardise data protection legislation across EU member states, increasing privacy rights for individuals and providing a rigorous framework within which commercial organisations can legally operate.

 For the purposes of data protection legislation, the data controllers referred to in this document are IT Works Health Ltd of: